 Intelligence Careers

-One of our most popular employer groups in government, the intelligence community comprises seventeen different federal government agencies.
+One of our most popular employer groups in government, the intelligence community comprises 18 different agencies within the U.S. federal government.
 Intelligence careers include covert operations, back office jobs such as finance, accounting and human resources, and even have spots for those interested in modeling, makeup and artistry.

 The Cawley Career Education Center has prepared two documents to help you get started in your internship or job search process, which provide application deadlines and featured opportunities generally popular among Georgetown students: